mr-rithish/DDS-NET/README.md

 ### 📥DDS-NET/src/input.css

-Main file for changing the CSS for those familiar with tailwindcss.
+Main file for changing the CSS and themes for those familiar with tailwindcss.

 ### 🔊DDS-NET/src/sounds/